adamsilver/fdpb/08-an-upload-form.md

 ![Multiple file input](./images/08/multiple-dialog.png)

-This inocuous attribute grants a lot of power and seems to solve the multiple file problem in one fell swoop, but unfortunately it's not that simple.
+The multiple attribute seems a straightforward way to support multiple file selection, but there are hidden problems.

 First, users can only select files within a single folder.
 If they need to upload files within different folders they can't.
 Of course, users could move all the files into a single folder beforehand but this puts the onus on the user.